-The Department of Chemical Engineering is a large and successful department within the Melbourne School of Engineering.
+The Department of Chemical Engineering is a large and successful department within the Faculty of Engineering and Information Technology.
 Our laboratories are housed across four locations including a substantially renovated main building, a second building devoted exclusively to research, two floors within the nearby Chemistry building, and a presence within the Bio21 Institute.

 Our strong collaborations with industry, government and community partners inform our teaching and research programs with real-world requirements.
 Industry engagement is a key focus area for the Department.